blankworker1/AA/README.md

 The loop is continuous.
 The loop is generative.
-The loop is the school’s engine of growth.
+The loop is the movement’s engine of growth.